adobe-apiplatform/umapi-documentation/docs/getstarted.md

 ## Prerequisites

-Before you can use the User Management service, you must use the [Adobe I/O Console](https://console.adobe.io/) to create a *Service Account integration*.
+Before you can use the User Management service, you must use the [Adobe I/O Console](https://console.adobe.io/) to create a **Service Account integration**.
 The integration registers your application as a client of User Management service, and gives you the credentials you need to authorize calls to the API.
 If you plan to use the User Sync automation tool, you must create an integration to give the tool access to the API.

 To create an integration of this type, sign in to the <a href=" https://console.adobe.io">Adobe I/O Console</a> with your Enterprise ID.
 Your Enterprise ID must have  administrative privileges for your organization to be able to create a new Service Account integration.
 If you do not have the required permissions, contact an IT Administrator at your company for help.
 This is typically the person who distributes Creative Cloud, Acrobat or Marketing Cloud licenses within your company.
-When you have completed the one-time set-up process, you can use your credentials to obtain the access token you need to begin a user management session.
+When you have completed the one-time set-up process, you can use your credentials to obtain the access token you need to begin a user-management session.

-* For complete details of how to integrate your application with the User Management service , see [Service Account Authentication](https://www.adobe.io/apis/cloudplatform/console/authentication/jwt_workflow.html).
+* For complete details of how to integrate your application with the User Management service, see [Service Account Authentication](https://www.adobe.io/apis/cloudplatform/console/authentication/jwt_workflow.html).

 ## What's Next?